 “Shall we head down?”

 Without speaking a word, she put her arm through his, touching him for only the second time since their ascent to the fortress rooftop.
-They turned to see Stéaldis, a plump woman in a long dark dress, place her knitting in a bag and rise from a bench built flush against a small black structure, the only construction on the otherwise empty roof.
+They turned to see Stéaldis, a plump woman in a long dark dress, placing her knitting in a bag and rising from a bench built flush against a small black structure, the only construction on the otherwise empty roof.
 Atop the structure, a red and black banner drooped against its pole.

 A lone black figure broke the near-perfect whiteness—an old woman, her back toward them, leaning against a broom, slowly sweeping whatever dirt had managed to filter into this white wonderland.

 “It’s such a shame,” Nerian sighed, “that we never use this room—so vast, so open, so full of light.”
 She drew in a breath and looked around.
 “This must be the largest room ever made.”

 “So you have often said,” Árath smiled, approaching her and gazing at the room.
 Turning to their companion, he added, “Surely, Stéaldis, there are rooms larger than this in our great Lord and Guide’s Citadel.
 Are there not?”

 She nodded her head.